Hamzaabuqwaider/Dopa-task/README.md

    Use middleware to validate the request before reaching the controller.

 ## Notes
+- If any issue appears related to timezone , Please change the timezone if .env file to Asia/Amman and in  config/app.php :
+'timezone' => env('APP_TIMEZONE', 'Asia/Amman.

 In this task, we implemented an email sending mechanism using Mailtrap for testing purposes, allowing us to simulate the process of generating and sending an email with a one-time access link.